New Fire ceremony

-Details of the Ceremony
+Details of the ceremony

 The Celebration of the New Fire ceremony is described by Tovar.
 During the last five days (called nemontemi) of the last year of the cycle, the preparations for the ceremony began.
 These preparations involved abstinence from work, fasting, ritual cleansing, ritual bloodletting, destruction of old household items and observance of silence.
 It was believed that during these days the world was in grave danger because of the instability inherent in the shift from one cycle to another.
 It was feared that female stellar deities, the Tzitzimime, would descend and devour the earth.

 In the days prior to the New Fire Ceremony, citizens would renew their houses and ready them for the ceremony by throwing out hearth stones, clothes, jars and other vessels for cooking, idols and other household goods.
 These things were considered to hold essences that would be linked to the old cycle.
 On a national level, temples were also expanded and changed in the spirit of renewal.
 The ceremony was represented as a bundle of sticks when it was carved as the ceremony was thought to reset the cycle of the years.

-At sunset on the last day of the year, which it always happened during the birth of Huitzilopochtli, the day-sign "1 Tecpatl" of the year "2 Acatl," a procession of priests from the fire cult of Huehueteotl walked from the ceremonial center of Tenochtitlan across the eastbound causeway towards a mountain called Huixachtlan on the eastern bank of Lake Texcoco close to Colhuacan.
+At sunset on the last day of the year, which always happened during the birth of Huitzilopochtli, the day-sign "1 Tecpatl" of the year "2 Acatl," a procession of priests from the fire cult of Huehueteotl walked from the ceremonial center of Tenochtitlan across the eastbound causeway towards a mountain called Huixachtlan on the eastern bank of Lake Texcoco close to Colhuacan.
 The priests would dress as various deities to perform the ceremony.
 The summit of Huizachtlan was visible from most of the Basin of Mexico.
 On this extinct volcano was a temple platform.
 At this time all fires in the Aztec realm were put out and everyone looked toward the mountain's summit.
-When the constellation called by the Aztecs "the fire drill" (Orion's belt) rose above the horizon, a man was sacrificed on the top of Huizachtlan and a fire drill was placed on his chest.
+When the constellation called by the Aztecs "the fire drill" (Orion's Belt) rose above the horizon, a man was sacrificed on the top of Huizachtlan and a fire drill was placed on his chest.
 When the priest started the fire he started it on the sacrifice's chest and then as soon as it caught he would slice the man's chest open and taken out his heart to fuel the fire.
 This new fire that was started in the first sacrifice's chest started off the ceremony and then later numerous sacrifices celebrated the new cycle.
 When the first sparks of fire sprung from the fire drill, the New Calendar Round was declared begun and a huge bonfire was lit.
 From this bonfire torches were carried by runners to every ward of the city where the temple hearths would be lit.
 The first fires to be lit in this way were those at the twin temple Templo Mayor where the Tlatoani would participate, and later the fires at the Calmecac of Huitzilopochtli and subsequently the lesser temples and Calmecacs and Telpochcallis and lastly private households.